hubmapconsortium/ccf-ui/README.md

 ## Background and More Information

-For more information about the Common Coordinate Framework (CCF), see the HuBMAP CCF Portal at <https://hubmapconsortium.github.io/ccf/>.
+For more information about the Human Reference Atlas (HRA) and the Common Coordinate Framework (CCF), see the HuBMAP HRA Portal at <https://humanatlas.io>.

 ## Change Log